pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Mock support overview
 ---------------------

-Pywbemcli has support for mocking a WBEM server with the general option :ref:`--mock-server general option` (``--mock-server/-m``) .
+Pywbemcli supports mocking a WBEM server with the :ref:`--mock-server general option`.
 This allows executing pywbemcli against a mock WBEM server that is automatically created in pywbemcli, rather than a real WBEM server.

-The :ref:`--mock-server general option` is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a WBEM server.
+The ``--mock-server`` option is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a WBEM server.